-The above mentioned technique can also be used to write any textual password in graphical manner.
-In the example shown the word "IMAGINE" is written vertically to accommodate more letters on the screen, still letter E is missing (purposely) as shown in Figure 9.
+Interestingly, the above proposed technique can also be used to write any textual password in graphical manner [1].
+In the example shown the word "IMAGINE" is written vertically to accommodate more letters on the screen, still letter E is missing (purposely) as shown in Figure 10.
 If the password contains more words then multiple screens (say frames) can be used to accommodate them.

-Figure 9: Example of textual password
+Figure 10: Example of textual password

 This can allow users to use textual passwords in graphical way.
-This letter(s) can be drawn in any direction and at any letter can be entered at any position on screen as per the user's convenience.
+The letter(s) can be drawn in any direction and any letter can be entered at any position on the screen as per the user's convenience.
+Thus this method of entering text based passwords has the convenience of the alphanumeric passwords and enjoys the security and robustness of graphical passwords.